About the Santa Fe to Taos Trail

 - There are six sections to the thru-hike, each roughly 20 miles long.

 - Almost all of the route is on existing trails or forest roads, plus about 2,100 feet along state highways.
-The highway sections are about 1,500 feet along Route 518 near Sipapu, and about 600 feet along Route 585 and Route 64 in Taos.
+The highway sections are about 1,500 feet along Route 518 near Sipapu, and about 400 feet along Route 585 (aka “The Bypass”) in Taos.
 The Route 518 and Route 585 stretches have ample shoulder to walk on and no tight curves where a driver could be surprised by a pedestrian.
-The Route 64 section is about 0.3 miles, and while it is tight in a few spots, there is a shoulder.
 There is also an alternate route that I’ve documented in the text directions that avoids Route 64.

 - Should there be a need to change the route, there are enough alternate routes available on existing trails that the thru-hike could still connect the Santa Fe and Taos Plazas.
-The question to ask isn’t if there’s a way from Santa Fe Plaza to Taos Plaza.
-The question to ask is what’s the most beautiful, “best” route to take?
+The question to ask isnโt if thereโs a way from Santa Fe Plaza to Taos Plaza.
+The question to ask is whatโs the most beautiful, โbestโ route to take?

 - The route has 13 points that are possible exits or access points.
 This facilitates accessing the trail for day hikes and delivering supplies to thru-hikers.
 It also allows for access from emergency services.

 - There is ample water along the route.
-28% of the thru-hike goes along rills (tiny streams 1-2 feet wide), creeks, and rivers.
+28% of the thru-hike goes along rills (streams 1-2 feet wide), creeks, and rivers.
 It passes right by 13 lakes and ponds.
 The longest distance on the thru-hike without access to water is 8.8 miles from FR 442 / Ojitos Maes Trail (#182) to FR 439 in Carson National Forest.
 Even in this stretch, there are a few seeps.

 - The route is not designed or intended for mountain bikes.
-There is an alt route for mountain bikers in development.
-It should be available for public review by February 1, 2025.

 - The route was first established in 2018 when Pam Neely went from the Santa Fe Ski Basin through to Taos Plaza.
-Section 1 of the thru-hike, from the Santa Fe Plaza to the Santa Fe Ski Basin, was added in the spring of 2023.

 - The Santa Fe to Taos Thru-Hike is a 501(c)3, founded in October, 2023.

-Simple text description of the route
+Simple text description of the 2025 route

 See the route page for more details, including links to GPX files and detailed, turn-by-turn directions for doing the thru-hike.